This post may contain affiliate links. Please read our disclosure policy.

 When these healthy banana nut muffins come out of the oven, they will be puffed, golden in color and utterly moist and irresistible.
 Make sure to allow them to cool in the muffin tin for 5 minutes, and then cool in a wire rack afterwards.

-Tips for making banana nut muffins
+Tips for making the best banana nut muffins

 - Use spotty black bananas for best results.
 You’re looking for that squashy flesh that’s totally unappealing to eat.
 That’s because the soft texture and broken down starch allows you to mix the banana much more easily.
 And that means banana nut muffins with more banana flavor and more sweetness throughout.